 It’s not as mind-blowing as the six-core i5-8600K and certainly not as impressive as the Skylake-X series chips, but the Intel Core i5-7600K has its place in the world, and that place should be the CPU socket of your gaming rig’s motherboard.

 This chip does wonders for gaming, so long as you aren’t wasting resources Twitch streaming from the same machine.
 In short, it’s a quad-core 3.8GHz processor optimized for the Z270 chipset.
 What’s more, when Turbo Boost kicks in, you’ll see speeds up to 4.2GHz.
 It’s overclockable too, but don’t forget to buy your own cooler – stock fans aren’t included with K-series Intel chips.

 Best budget CPU deal

 If you’re looking for a processor that can conquer the basics, we advise that you turn your head to the Intel Core i3-7100.
 Now you could settle for the Intel Pentium G4560, and honestly we wouldn’t blame you.
-Intel’s more affordable chips rarely go on sale, but in rare form we’ve seen the Intel Core i3-7100 for 15% off its list price on Amazon and there are other deals to be had as well.
+Intel’s more affordable chips rarely go on sale, but we'll find the price price if it does.